strontic/strontic.github.io/xcyclopedia/library/wscript.exe-00FE8A67460EB2A74CC120E7CA9D2D74.md

 ## Possible Misuse

 *The following table contains possible examples of `wscript.exe` being misused.
-While `wscript.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wscript.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --